druglogics/ags-paper/docs/index.md

 <p class="caption">(\#fig:best-beta-cascade2-topo-and-link)ROC and PR curve for best beta (CASCADE 2.0, Link Operator and Topology Mutations)</p>
 </div>

-# Parameterization Performance Comparison {-}
+# Parameterization vs Performance {-}

+## Best ROC and PRC {-}

-In this section we will compare the best combined predictors ($calibrated + \beta \times random$) across all 3 model parameterizations/mutations we tested in this report for CASCADE 2.0: **link operator mutations, topology mutations and both**.
+In this section we will compare the normalized combined predictors ($calibrated + \beta \times random, \beta=-1$) across all 3 model parameterizations/mutations we tested in this report for CASCADE 2.0: **link operator mutations, topology mutations and both**.
-We use the normalization parameter $\beta=-1$ for all combined predictors, as it was observed throughout the report that it maximizes the performance of all Bliss-assessed, ensemble-wise combined synergy predictors.
+We use the normalization parameter $\beta=-1$ for all combined predictors, as it was observed throughout the report that it approximately maximizes the performance of all **Bliss-assessed, ensemble-wise** combined synergy predictors in terms of ROC and PR AUC.
+The results are from the $150$ simulation runs ($450$ models).

 :::{#beta-as-norm .note}
 **Why call $\beta$ a *normalization* parameter?**